Google wants to use AI to time traffic lights more efficiently - ExBulletin

 Google wants to use AI to time traffic lights more efficiently

-October 6 (Reuters)-Google at Alphabet Inc (GOOGL.O) uses artificial intelligence to optimize signal lights to reduce fuel usage and traffic delays from 10% to 20 in four locations in Israel.
-We plan to reduce it by% and then test the software in Rio de Janeiro.
-Janeiro said on Wednesday.
+(Reuters)-Alphabet Inc’s Google uses artificial intelligence to optimize signal lights to reduce fuel usage and traffic delays by 10% to 20% in four locations in Israel, followed by software in Rio de Janeiro.
+The company said it plans to test on Wednesday. ..

 Early-stage research projects are one of Google’s new software initiatives to combat climate change.
-Some employees and advocacy groups are calling on the world’s third most valuable companies to use their influence more urgently to combat the crisis.
+Some employees https://medium.com/@googworkersac/ruth-porat-497bbb841b52 and advocates use their influence more urgently to fight the crisis to the world’s third most valuable company I’m asking you to.

 Google hasn’t responded to critics’ call to stop funding oil companies and lawmakers who deny global warming, but prioritizes sustainability features.